What are the 10 Causes of Malaria?

 Malaria Explained: 10 Common Causes & Risk Factors

 Being surrounded by the abundance of nature in the tropical regions of the world comes with the downside of being prone to various kinds of diseases, especially vector-borne diseases.
 One such commonly spread disease is malaria, which is caused by the Plasmodium parasite.
-Different variants of this parasite affect the organs of the human body, and some are found in animals, such as macaques.
+Some malaria parasites, such as Plasmodium knowlesi, are zoonotic and can be transmitted from macaques to humans, but most human malaria cases are caused by parasites that primarily infect humans.

 Malaria is a leading cause of death and organ damage in tropical countries and can turn severe if not treated promptly.
 Keep scrolling to read about the major causes of malaria and learn more about its vectors, such as mosquitoes.